 The LINEAGE approach

-Our project will develop a governance framework for genomic data.
-Our framework will be applicable to genomic data in a variety of use settings and across the data life cycle.
-The framework will be developed to reflect the findings of interdisciplinary research, including the views of multiple stakeholders.
+Our consortium is developing Australia’s first governance framework for genomic data.
+Our framework is being designed to be applicable to genomic data in a variety of use settings and across the data life cycle.
+It is also reflecting findings of our interdisciplinary and ongoing research, including the views of patients and Aboriginal and Torres Strait Islander peoples.

 LINEAGE Project Phases

-Our project comprises four Phases, geared to meet its 4 Aims[AN1] .
+Our project comprises four Phases, geared to meet its 4 Aims.

-The first year of LINEAGE comprised Phase 1.
-During this period, Investigators scoped out the current landscape in genomic data governance.
+The first year of LINEAGE, 2023, comprised Phase 1.
+During this period, Investigators scoped out the Australian genomic data governance landscape.
 This was achieved through reviewing literature about genomic data governance, speaking to key stakeholders, developing consensus definitions for key terms and identifying initial ethical, legal and social issues in genomic data governance.

-LINEAGE Phase 2 was initiated in early 2024 and will last for around two years.
-During this time, we will undertake in-depth work on important ELSI in genomic data governance.
-This will include several small projects, commissioned from within our consortium after a competitive internal call.
-We will also meet with international stakeholders to ensure that LINEAGE is responsive to global developments.
-We are also starting to consider what our governance framework – the key deliverable for our project – will look like.
+LINEAGE Phase 2 was two years in duration (2024-2025).
+During this time, we engaged in deep work on important ELSI in genomic data governance.
+This included ten targeted research projects, commissioned from within our consortium after a competitive internal call.
+We also met with international stakeholders to ensure that LINEAGE is responsive to global developments.

-Phase 3 will commence in mid-2025.
-Here we will begin to develop our initial governance solutions, including engagement with international stakeholders to critically assess their feasibility.
+Phase 3 commenced in mid-2025.
+So far, we have begun to develop our initial governance solutions, including engagement with international stakeholders to critically assess their feasibility.
 Towards the end of this phase (around late 2026), we will draft our initial governance framework.

 Phase 4 will commence in early 2027, the project’s final year.
 This Phase will involve taking our governance framework out to national and international stakeholders (including our project partners), to ensure it is fit for purpose and feasible for implementation.
 Based on the feedback received, we will refine and finalise our framework, before drafting and testing an implementation plan and roadmap.

-By the end of this Phase – and the end of LINEAGE – we will have developed a framework for the ethical governance of genomic datasets.
+By the end of LINEAGE, we will have developed a framework for the ethical governance of genomic datasets.
 This framework will be aligned with national and international regulation and be delivered with a plan for implementation.

 All project phases are underscored by cross-cutting work to involve and learn from the perspectives of First Nations Investigators and peoples, and from patients and their families and carers.